jaschadub/AAEQ/BUILD_SUMMARY.md

 - ⚠️ No mDNS discovery yet (manual IP entry required)
 - ⚠️ No rules management UI (database-only for now)
 - ⚠️ Polling is blocking in UI thread (should be async)
-- ⚠️ No preset validation before upload
-- ⚠️ WiiM API format not verified (need docs)
+- ⚠️ **Custom EQ upload NOT supported by WiiM API** (can only load predefined presets)
+- ⚠️ **Genre metadata not provided by WiiM API** (genre-based mapping requires manual entry)
 - ⚠️ No system tray support yet
+- ⚠️ Metadata availability depends on playback source (AUX/BT may not provide track info)

 ### How to Run